-Diving into the past: The Black divers searching for slave ship wrecks
+Diving into the past: The Black divers searching for slave shipwrecks

 "It's important that we teach the next generation.
 Those are the ones that are going to turn this thing around."

-Now aged 76, Stewart remains heavily involved with DWP's missions, but is acutely aware that he'll need to start winding things down at some point.
+Now age 76, Stewart remains heavily involved with DWP's missions, but is acutely aware that he'll need to start winding things down at some point.

 However, there's one very important goal he hopes to achieve before stepping back from the organization.